nuk6/git_tutorial/README.md

 stashing into a branch
 1) git stash -u (to stash untracked(new) files as well)
 2) git stash branch new_branch
- -new_branch is created -stash applied -stash is dropped
+ -new_branch is created, -stash applied, -stash is dropped.

 ## Tags
 1) git tag myTag (creates a lightweight tag)
-2) git tag --list (WARN : dont write -list or else...)
+2) git tag --list (WARN : dont write -list or else tag named -list will be created)
 3) git show myTag
 4) git tag --delete myTag
 5) git tag --list
 6) git tag -a version3.3.3_an_annotated_tag
+ "Enter annotated tag message in the pop-up"
 7) Whenever u issue a tag cmd, it'll apply tag to the curernt commit.
- "Enter annotated tag message in the pop-up"
 8) git diff ver1.1  ver1.2
-9) git tag -a ver_x.y <commit_hash>
+9) git tag -a ver_x.y <commit_hash> ,for applying tag to a particular commit.
-*Enter message in the pop-up", for applying tag to a particular commit.
+ *Enter message in the pop-up"
-10) git tag -a ver_x.y -f <new_commit_hash>, for updating the tag
+10) git tag -a ver_x.y -f <new_commit_hash>, for updating the tag in case you applied tag to wrong a commit.
 11) git push origin myTag (will push corresponding commit)
 12) git push origin master --tags (will push any tag thats missing)
 13) git push origin :myTag
  will delete remote myTag, not on local